Keeping you up to date on Brexit - UK

 There could be no direct impact.
 For example, if you’re a UK-domiciled individual investing with a UK-registered company, such as Prudential, from a UK- based bank account, it’s unlikely that Brexit will have a direct impact on your investment.

 However, investments of any nature carry a risk and values can go down as well as up.
 Political uncertainty and various other factors such as exchange and interest rates can all impact how your investment performs.

 During any period of change, it’s important for you to get good advice and be happy that your investments are managed to deal, as best they can, with any potential volatility.

 It’s essential for you to invest with a partner you can trust to act with you and for you at all times.
 Prudential has a long history of adapting to local, national and global change and have an established market leading range of funds developed specifically to manage the ups and downs of volatile investment markets.

 However, negotiations on the UK’s future relationship with the EU will continue until at least 31 December 2020 and we will continue to monitor this situation.
 We have developed a range of contingency plans.
-Our customers interests, whether resident inside or outside the European Economic Area, are at the very heart of our thinking and any actions we might take.
+Our customers’ interests, whether resident inside or outside the European Economic Area, are at the very heart of our thinking and any actions we might take.
 Our priority is to manage diligently your investments with us through these times.
 We’ll keep our website regularly updated as more information becomes known.

 We have transferred policies to Prudential International Assurance (PIA) which is based in Ireland and all affected policyholders have been notified.
 These policies were originally bought in a Prudential branch within the extended European Economic Area (EEA) incorporating Poland, France, Malta, Germany and Ireland.